xaur/writings/201808xx-decred-for-custody-providers.md

 Decred tackles hard problems: secure store of value and decentralized trustless decision making.
 Supporting innovative projects that deliver and stay around is a contribution to the whole space, and therefore a good basis for positive public perception.
 Decred itself has this philosophy of preferring approaches that benefit the space.

-# For Decred Project

-Key points:

-* Decred becomes accessible to more users
-* More engineers engage with Decred software, potentially give feedback and contribute
-* Good publicity

-Let's be fair for a moment.
-The idea behind cryptocurrency movement is to be your own bank and remove as much middlemen as possible.
-From this perspective custody may be seen as a step back.
-I would not expect it to be widely endorsed by the community, or recommended at decred.org.
-At least not without a big warning sign.

-At the same time, we must acknowledge some current obstacles to massive non-custodial cryptocurrency adoption:

-* Substantial learning curve
-* Software needs more UX, stability and safety improvements
-* Few people can use computers securely (non-Windows, non-Intel, etc)

-We must also acknowledge that an individual is free to do whatever he wants with his possessions.
-If he [wishes](https://medium.com/@barmstrong/announcing-coinbase-custody-a-digital-currency-custodian-for-institutions-907166d7af85) to trust his funds to a professional, there is nothing to stop him.

-I personally think that as long as people have the choice to be their own bank, custody solutions do not present a problem and should be treated neutrally, or even slightly positive, as they extend the ecosystem and let more people use Decred.

 _Thanks to @davecgh, @Haon and @Richard-Red for their feedback._